-Kitchenware are easy targets for the novel coronavirus since they come in direct contact with our mouths and saliva that is the main carrier of the virus.
+Kitchenware is an easy target for the novel coronavirus.
+Especially since they come in direct contact with our mouths and saliva that is the main carrier of the virus.

 It is important to properly clean kitchenware with trusted dishwashing liquid or proven methods.

 Everyone should make it a habit to bring 70% alcohol or other hospital-grade sanitizers & disinfectants with similar effectiveness.
-This is important because the virus can easily be contacted from any surface upon touching and it is more important especially when in public places.
+This is important because the virus can easily be contacted from any surface upon touching it.
+It is more important especially when in public places.

-Washing your hands with water and soap is also advised by health experts as it effectively renders the virus inactive and unable to spread, multiply or infect.
+Washing your hands with water and soap is also advised by health experts.
+It effectively renders the virus inactive and unable to spread, multiply or infect.
 As mentioned above, soap contains a fat that can counteract the lipid bilayer of the virus which keeps it intact.

 Final Thoughts on How To Keep COVID-19 Out